 In that post, the blogger stated that he earned $2,500 per month from blogging.
 We were blown away!

 That specific number completely inspired us to start our own blog which now earns us well over $10,000 every month working less than 20 hours per week.

 We’re now always honest about our blogging business and its earnings because we were so inspired by that blog post, and in particular, how transparent that blogger was about his income.

-Travel blogging is, in our opinion, the absolute best way to earn money for travel.
-The best part is that it comes with incredible perks like free first class flights, free hotels, all-expenses paid trips & comped gear.
+Travel blogging is, in our opinion, the absolute best way to earn money for travel, and is the top online job out there.
+The best part is that it comes with incredible perks like fun FAM trips and press trips, free first-class flights, free hotels, all-expenses-paid trips & comped gear.